By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 0

-My Amazon CloudFront distribution has a cache behavior with object caching set to Customize, but my distribution still uses the cache settings of my origin.
-How can I fix this?
+The cache behavior on my Amazon CloudFront distribution has object caching set to Customize.
+However, my distribution still uses the cache settings of my origin.

 Short description

-• If the origin doesn't return a caching header, then the distribution uses the Default TTL.
+• If the origin doesn't return a caching header, then the CloudFront distribution uses the Default TTL.

-• If the origin returns a caching header that's less than the Minimum TTL, then the distribution uses the Minimum TTL.
+• If the origin returns a caching header that's lower than the Minimum TTL, then the distribution uses the Minimum TTL.

-• If the origin returns a caching header that's greater than the Maximum TTL, then the distribution uses the Maximum TTL.
+• If the origin returns a caching header that's larger than the Maximum TTL, then the distribution uses the Maximum TTL.

 Note: The response to the client contains the origin's caching headers even when CloudFront caches the response based on Minimum TTL or Maximum TTL.
-The origin's caching header can be used by any private cache, such as a browser or proxy.
+All private caches, such as a browser or proxy, can use the origin's caching header.

-If your CloudFront distribution isn't caching based on the custom values that you set on cache behaviors, then check the origin.
-Verify whether the origin has any conflicting caching headers.
+If your distribution doesn't cache based on your custom values, then check that the origin doesn't have conflicting caching headers.

 Resolution

-To verify whether origin caching headers conflict with your distribution's custom object caching, follow these instructions based on the issues you're seeing:
+Verify whether origin caching headers conflict with your distribution's custom object caching.
+The following resolution identifies common scenarios.

-The Minimum TTL and Default TTL are set to 0, but there are still hits from CloudFront
+The Minimum TTL and Default TTL are set to 0, but there are still results from CloudFront

 < Content-Length: 437